Cooking at Home

 The benefits of cooking at home

-Processed food is typically high in chemical additives, hormones, sugar, salt, unhealthy fat, and calories, all of which can adversely affect your brain and outlook.
-It can leave you feeling tired, bloated, and irritable, and exacerbate symptoms of depression, stress, anxiety, and other mental health concerns.
-It can also affect your waistline.
-A recent study showed that people who eat out consume an average of 200 more calories a day than those who prepare meals at home.
+Convenience food is typically high in chemical additives, hormones, sugar, salt, unhealthy fat, and calories, all of which can adversely affect your brain and outlook.
+It can leave you feeling tired, bloated, and irritable, and exacerbate symptoms of depression, stress, and anxiety.

+When you prepare your own meals, you have more control over the ingredients.
 By cooking for yourself, you can ensure that you and your family eat fresh, wholesome meals.
 This can help you to look and feel healthier, boost your energy, stabilize your weight and mood, and improve your sleep and resilience to stress.
-When you prepare your own food, you’re also more aware of exactly what you’re putting in your body, and how different foods affect the way you think and feel.

 Cooking at home is also a great way to spend time with others—and you don’t have to be an accomplished chef.
 Whatever your abilities or experience as a cook, you can learn to prepare quick and healthy meals that can have real benefits for your mental and physical health.